JimDesu/basis-lang/spec.md

 - **Orphan instances are permitted.** A module may declare `.instance T : C` for types `T` and classes `C` that originate in other modules — the instance does not need to be in the module of `T` or `C`.
 The permissiveness composes with the specificity ranking: an orphan instance loses to a more-specific non-orphan, but wins over a less-specific non-orphan.
 - **Import-time competition warning.** When a module is imported and brings into scope an instance that competes with an instance already in scope (at the import boundary), the compiler emits a warning identifying both candidates.
 The warning surfaces the coherence collision for the user without blocking the import; the actual dispatch uses the more-specific instance per the ranking.

-The full algorithm for module specificity ranking — including how "module hierarchy" is structured for the comparison — is in Appendix H. The v1 spec reserves the algorithm to App.
-H so that refinements to the cross-module specificity rules can land without ripping through §9.
+The full algorithm for module specificity ranking — including how "module hierarchy" is structured for the comparison — is in Appendix H.

 ### 9.16 Overloading on Dispatched Commands